PLANNING

 Details

-2-3 hrs prior to ceremony
+take 20mins - 30 mins usually happen 2-3 hrs prior to ceremony

 While you’re getting glammed up, I love to take some time to capture your rings, jewelry, dress, shoes etc. All these tiny details are an important part of your story, every bride loves looking back at those beautiful shots.
 This allows me to look around the venue, location, take some reception details (if it’s ready) and warm up for the rest of the day.
 While I’m at it, I also take this opportunity to capture your bridal party, you getting ready in your bridal robe, maybe even taking time to pop some champagne.

-Bride or Groom Prep
+Bride or Groom Getting ready

-1-1:30 hrs prior to ceremony
+Happens 1-1:30 hrs prior to ceremony

 To make the most of this please allow 1:30hr before you walk out to the aisle.
 By the time the details are done it’s time for the bride to get into her dress.
 This is the important moment.
 We want everyone to look their best so at this point the mother of the bride and all bridesmaids are expected to already be dressed.
 Then it’s time to capture the bride putting on her jewellery, shoes etc. And if we still have plenty of time I would suggest that we take some bridal portraits.